Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-48-extension-kit.md

 ### Parts to reuse

-At the end of the disassembly of the X-axis, stop to make sure you haven’t lost any parts which will be reused later.
+At the end of the disassembly of the X-axis, stop to make sure you haven't lost any parts which will be reused later.
 These are all shown below, any other parts not shown can be discarded.

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit__5524-2.jpg){.aligncenter .size-medium}

-## 48” Extension X-axis assembly
+## 48" Extension X-axis assembly

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit_3.-X-axis-Assembly.png){.aligncenter .size-medium}